 Gulstad Scholars Transfer Scholarship: The undergraduate Gulstad Scholars Transfer Scholarship honors excellence by supporting outstanding community college students to transfer to and complete their bachelor's degrees at CMU in Fayette.
 Eligible students must be a current student at a CMU partnered community College, a sophomore with anticipated graduation status, have a cumulative GPA of 2.75 or better on a 4.0 scale, must present a letter of recommendation from the community college representative, and must meet the housing policy guidelines set forth in the CMU student handbook.

-Go Away to College Close to Home: Central Methodist University Go Away to College Close to Home Program would offer a 50% tuition waiver to all non-cocurricular accepted Howard, Cooper, Saline, Audrain, Randolph, Chariton, Moniteau, Pettis, Morgan, Cole, Osage, and Boone County Students who meet or exceed the 52.5 index score and are A+ eligible.
+Go Away to College Close to Home: Central Methodist University Go Away to College Close to Home Program would offer a 50% tuition waiver to all non-cocurricular accepted Howard, Camden, Cooper, Saline, Audrain, Randolph, Chariton, Moniteau, Pettis, Morgan, Cole, Osage, and Boone County Students who meet or exceed the 52.5 index score and are A+ eligible.
 The index is calculated based on high school grade point average and standardized test scores.
 (GPA x ACT=INDEX).
 Students may live on campus or at home with their parent or guardian (Adhering to all CMU Housing policies).
 This scholarship may not be combined with any other CMU scholarship offer.

 Virtual 'Eagle Select' Scholarship & Essay Competition: The Eagle Select scholarship competition is a twice annual event for students in their senior year of high school that meet the invitation requirements.
 Students must meet a minimum of a 26 ACT score and have a 3.5 cumulative GPA.
 The competition is designed to recognize new traditional, undergraduate students who exhibit high academic achievement, community service, co-curricular involvement and leadership.
 This scholarship will cover the full cost of tuition for 2021-22 academic year.
 Applicants selected for the final round of consideration must participate in a virtual interview to be eligible to receive the scholarship.